tgstation/tgstation/.github/guides/VISUALS.md

 This effect can only really result in nice clean edges if you pass in whole numbers which is why most of the constant scaling we give players are whole numbers.

 `zoom-mode` controls how a pixel will be up-scaled, if it needs to be.
-See the ref for more details, but `normal` is gonna have the sharpest output, `distort` uses nearest neighbor, which causes some blur, and `blur` uses bilinear sampling, which causes a LOT of blur.
+See the ref for more details, but `normal` is fairly sharp, with a little blur, `distort` uses nearest neighbor, which is the sharpest option, but introduces heavier distortion some might find distracting, and `blur` uses bilinear sampling, which causes a LOT of blur.

+If you are using integer scaling, `distort` provides a perfect image, while the other two are not recommended to be used.

 ## Eye